Missouri Tigers: University of Arkansas

 Missouri's newest rivalry after joining the SEC is with the Arkansas Razorbacks, known as the Battle Line Rivalry.
 Both the Razorbacks and Tigers have played five times before playing annually in the same conference which started in 2014.
 Arkansas was one of the founding members of the Southwest Conference along with the Texas Longhorns.
 The Razorbacks left the Southwest Conference to join the SEC, which triggered the Southwest and the Big Eight Conferences to merge to form the Big 12 in 1996.
 Arkansas is placed in the West Division of the SEC while Missouri is placed in the East and with the SEC current football scheduling format a team from the West and the East divisions must play annually.
 To keep traditional rivalries ongoing in the SEC, the conference dropped Arkansas's cross-division annual match up with South Carolina to replace the Gamecocks with the Tigers due to the proximity of the two universities.
-Missouri currently leads the football series 5–3.
+Missouri currently leads the football series 10–4.

 University of South Carolina

 Also known as Battle for Columbia due to the two universities in the city of Columbia in their respective states.
 Both the Tigers and the Gamecocks play for Missouri's newest Trophy game, the Mayors' Cup.
 The trophy was created in 2012 when Missouri joined the conference.
 Both teams are in the East division of the SEC and will play annually along with the other five members of the division.
-The series is currently tied at 5-5, while the trophy series South Carolina leads 5-3.
+Missouri currently leads the series at 8–5 and the trophy series at 6–5.